Academic & Admission Requirements

 - Documentation of personal health insurance

-- Confirmation of required health screenings, tests, and immunization.
-Documentation is verified through WellSpan Occupational Health
+- Confirmation of required health screenings, drug & nicotine tests, and immunization.
+Documentation is verified through York Hospital Employee Health

 - Official transcripts of completed pre-requisite requirements with appropriate GPA

-- Professional Liability Insurance: The student must carry liability insurance, at his/her own expense, unless such coverage is provided by the college.
-The limits of the policy shall be a minimum of $1,000,000 per claim and an aggregate of 3,000,000 per occurrence.
+- Professional Liability Insurance: WellSpan Health Radiography Program (YH) will provide liability insurance for students.
+The limits of the policy shall be a minimum of $1,000,000 per claim and an aggregate of $3,000,000 per occurance.
+This policy will remain in full force and effect for the duration of the program.

 Admitted students who fail to meet the above mentioned requirements will not be permitted to enter the program.